google/asylo-site/_docs/concepts/ekep.md

 }
 ```

-The `description` field describes two aspects of the assertion:
+The `description` field describes the assertion, including:

 *   The type of enclave identity that is asserted
 *   The assertion authority that is associated with the assertion